 Special Vermeer Exhibition in the Rijksmuseum Amsterdam in 2023

-In the spring of 2023, the Rijksmuseum, the national museum of the Netherlands, will dedicate a retrospective exhibition to the 17th-century Dutch master Johannes Vermeer (1632-1675) for the first time in its history.
-With loans from all over the world, this promises to be the largest Vermeer exhibition ever.
+In the spring of 2023, the Rijksmuseum, the national museum of the Netherlands, dedicated a retrospective exhibition to the 17th-century Dutch master Johannes Vermeer (1632-1675) for the first time in its history.
+With loans from all over the world, this is the largest Vermeer exhibition ever.

-The special Vermeer exhibition is a collaboration between the Rijksmuseum that owns four Vermeer paintings and the Mauritshuis in The Hague that owns three.
+The special Vermeer exhibition is a collaboration between the Rijksmuseum which owns four Vermeer paintings and the Mauritshuis in The Hague which owns three.
 Both museums will conduct research into Vermeer’s artistry, his artistic choices, and motivations for his compositions, as well as into the creative process of his paintings.

-At the same time, the Museum Prinsenhof Delft will organize the exhibition Vermeer’s Delft (10 February to 4 June 2023).
-This will be the first-ever exhibition to explore in-depth the cultural-historical context in which Vermeer’s practice flourished.
+At the same time, the Museum Prinsenhof Delft organizes the exhibition Vermeer’s Delft (10 February to 4 June 2023).
+This is the first-ever exhibition to explore in-depth the cultural-historical context in which Vermeer’s practice flourished.

 Vermeer Paintings in the Rijksmuseum in Amsterdam in 2023

 Only around 35 paintings by Johannes Vermeer survived — inevitably some are disputed.
 Ten Vermeers were on display in a special Vermeer exhibition in Dresden at the end of 2021, and 22 were at the Mauritshuis in 1996.

 The Rijksmuseum Amsterdam has around 28 paintings (some are only staying for part of the exhibition) to ensure it is the largest-ever collection of Vermeer paintings displayed simultaneously in a temporary exhibition.